keeper013/Oasis.EFMapper/README.md

 - A mapper need to be defined before usage, that's what the *initialize mapper* part does.
 - *MakeDefaultMapperBuilder* is a shared method defined in the test base class, it returns an instance of *IMapperBuilder* for further configuration.
 - *Register<NewTagDTO, Tag>()* method configures the instance of *IMapperBuilder*, telling it to register a mapping from class *NewTagDTO* to class *Tag*.
 With this method called, **the library** will go through all public instance properties of class *NewTagDTO* and *Tag*, record scalar and nevigation properties that can be mapped wherever possible for later mapping process.
+- The parameter *MapType.Insert* passed to *Register<NewTagDTO, Tag>()* method is intended to limit the mapping to insertion to database only.
+It's a self verification mechanism for writing more robust code, which will be introduced in detail later sections.
-- *Build* method builds the instance *IMapperBuilder* into an instance of *IMapper*.
-After this method is called, developers can use the *IMapper* instance to map entities.
+- *Build* method builds the instance *IMapperBuilder* into an instance of *IMapperFactory*.
+After this method is called, developers can use the *IMapperMapper* instance to build mapper instances.
 - *ExecuteWithNewDatabaseContext* is a shared method defined in the test base class, it will be used a lot in all test case code examples.
+- *factory.MakeToDatabaseMapper* method builds a mapper that can map DTO instances to database entity instances via a database context.
+For normal mapping case like **AutoMapper**, *factory.MakeToMemoryMapper* is provided.
+Or users can call *factory.MakeMapper* to be able to handle both cases.
 - *mapper.MapAsync<NewTagDTO, Tag>* demonstrates how the **the library** maps a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) class instance to database entities.
 First of all, to map to databases, the method must be asynchonized.
 Then, generic parameters must be provided to specify the from and to classes that the mapping should happen between, in this case it's from *NewTagDTO* to *Tag*.
-Among the 3 input parameters, first one is the instance of the from entity; second parameter is the [Include](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.include?view=efcore-7.0) clause of EntityFramework, which will be explain in details in use cases below when it's value is not null; third parameter is the instance of [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-7.0).
+Among the 3 input parameters, first one is the instance of the from entity; second parameter is the [Include](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.entityframeworkqueryableextensions.include?view=efcore-7.0) clause of EntityFramework, which will be explain in details in use cases below when it's value is not null.
 The method returns the entity that is mapped to, in this use case return value of the method is ignored because it's not used.
 If necessary the mapped entity can be captured by a variable for further usages.
 - *Assert.Equal* verifies if the new tag has been created in the database.
 After method *mapper.MapAsync<NewTagDTO, Tag>* is called, the entity is added to the database context, directly call DbContext.SaveChanges or DbContext.SaveChangesAsync after that will insert it into the database.

 As for why the use case is inserting a new data record into the database instead of updating an existing one, the answer is that **the library** always try to match existing data records using the input data's identity property.
 If the input instance has an identity property and the identity property has a valid value, **the library** will try to find the matching data record in the database according to the identity property value.
 If found, then the existing data record will be updated according to the input instance; if not, then it's treated as an insertion use case.
 In this case the input class *NewTagDTO* doesn't even have an identity property, so it's treated as an insertion.